 If you’re planning a multi-destination road trip, then booking an open-jaw flight can be a godsend.
-Our Malay peninsula west coast journey would actually start in Phuket, Thailand – just north of the Thai-Malaysian border.
+Our Malaysia west coast journey would actually start in Phuket, Thailand – just north of the Thai-Malaysian border.

 Our flight from Europe would be a Turkish Airlines open-jaw, arriving in Phuket to begin our trip, and taking us back home 4 weeks later from Kuala Lumpur.

 The cost of our flight ticket was €674 per person.
 Although we could have booked a cheaper standard-return flight, the advantage of open-jaw meant we wouldn’t have to double-back to our original destination.
 It would also save on additional transit expenses in Malaysia.

 The first couple of weeks of our trip involved some island hopping between Phuket, Langkawi and Penang.
 Despite their close proximity to each other, these are 3 very different types of island.
 Phuket is quite commercial, whereas Langkawi is much less-developed and laid-back.
 Penang is culturally the most diverse of the three.

 We planned to take a flight from Phuket to Langkawi, and then a boat onwards to Penang.

 We would be sharing a villa for our 3-day stay in Phuket, strategically located between the beaches on both sides of the island.